We interrupt this fascinating treatise on composers to bring you a bit of summer fun:

 The Wedding Gift by Johannes Brahms

-Although a rhapsody by its very nature is free-flowing, generally without form, it is quite possible
+rhapsody by its very nature is free-flowing, generally without form, it is

 explored.
 The text for the Rhapsodie comes from Johann Wolfgang von Goethe’s Harzreise im